Materials & Craft

 QC & Testing Plan-dependent

 Reference only.
-Final breakdown depends on product spec, materials, order volume, packaging, and compliance plan.
+Final breakdown depends on product spec, materials, quantity, packaging, and compliance plan.

 Evidence